-Gardens and Countryside Manager role at Chartwell (Closed)
+Property Operations Manager role at Chartwell (Now Closed)

-*This job has now closed* Join us at Chartwell, Emmetts Garden, Quebec House and 750 acres of West Kent countryside as our new Gardens and Countryside Manager.
+Join us at Chartwell, Emmetts Garden, Quebec House and 750 acres of West Kent countryside as our new Property Operations Manager.

 What it's like to work here